mozilla/legal-docs/en/websites_privacy_notice.md

 # Websites, Communications & Cookies Privacy Notice

 November 1, 2023
-{: datetime=〝2023-11-01〞 }
+{: datetime="2023-11-01" }

 We care about your privacy.
-When Mozilla (that's us) collects information about you, our [Mozilla Privacy Policy](https://www.mozilla.org/privacy/) describes how we handle that information.
+When Mozilla (that’s us) collects information about you, our [Mozilla Privacy Policy](https://www.mozilla.org/privacy/) describes how we handle that information.

 This privacy notice applies to Mozilla operated websites and mobile apps, which include the domains mozillians.org, mozilla.org, and firefox.com, among others.
 This includes, for example, foundation.mozilla.org, bugzilla.mozilla.org, reps.mozilla.org, careers.mozilla.org, developer.mozilla.org, support.mozilla.org, addons.mozilla.org, and wiki.mozilla.org.